Erinsborough: The Sonya Rebecchi FoundationThe Sonya Rebecchi Foundation (previously Daniels Corporation and Home James Office, Erinsborough Medical Centre, Tim Collins and Associates, Rebecchi Cammeniti, Rebecchi Legal, Rebecchi Kapoor Law and Rebecchi Law) was originally a florist shop when the Lassiters complex first appeared. It is later turned into an office for the Daniels Corporation when they begin managing the hotel. Helen Daniels' (Anne Haddy) chauffeur business Home James also starts operating from there. The office is stopped being used by Lassiters in 1994. Karl Kennedy (Alan Fletcher) takes it over and turns it into his medical practice. Four years later physiotherapist Ruth Wilkinson (Ailsa Piper) takes over the other half of the office for her business. Karl leaves in 2006 and his office is taken over by Rosetta Cammeniti (Natalie Saleeba) and then by Charlotte Stone (Rachel Gordon). It then becomes part of the law practice, Tim Collins and Associates.

 The company had taken over half of the office in 2004, with lawyer Toadfish Rebecchi (Ryan Moloney) moving in.
 Rosetta regains the office from Charlotte and she and Toadie remain there until they both quit the firm.
 They later set up their own company and buy the premises.
 Rebecca Napier (Jane Hall) and Samantha Fitzgerald (Simone Buchanan) are also employed there.
 The firm is renamed Rebecchi Legal in 2008 and Toadfish remains the only employee.
 He later forms a partnership with Ajay Kapoor (Sachin Joab) and the firm is called Rebecchi Kapoor Law.
 Following Ajay's departure, Toadie runs the offices on his own.
+Following Toadie's departure from Erinsborough, the foundation established in memory of his wife Sonya Rebecchi (Eve Morey), is evicted from the Community Centre, resulting in it being relocated into the vacant law office.